OffCourse/offcourse-website/src/posts/2018-07-17-maker-movement/index.md

 ## What is the Maker Movement and Makerspaces?

-The Maker Movement is defined by Adweek as [" the umbrella term for independent inventors, designers, and tinkerers."](https://www.adweek.com/brand-marketing/which-big-brands-are-courting-maker-movement-and-why-156315/) The movement takes on various shapes and forms depending on focus of expertise.
+The Maker Movement is defined by Adweek as ["the umbrella term for independent inventors, designers, and tinkerers."](https://www.adweek.com/brand-marketing/which-big-brands-are-courting-maker-movement-and-why-156315/) The movement takes on various shapes and forms depending on focus of expertise.
 Makerspaces are therefore, the hubs, facilities and workshops that help flourish the Maker Movement.
 That being said, what exactly are "*makerspaces"*?

 Makerspaces are collaborating co-working environments/facilities that are used to learn , explore, share and create new innovations using either high tech and non-tech tools.
 The spaces have also been dubbed the "*Do-It-Yourself* schools" as these spaces help prepare those looking to hone their 21st century skills in sectors of technology, science, engineering, design and math.